Table of Contents

 Diagnosis of asthma is not so easy, by far, there is no precise test for the diagnosis.
 Based on the symptoms and responses tracked over time, asthma is suspected.
 Spirometry is the best test for asthma.
 It is usually performed every one or two years to follow how well a person’s asthma is controlled.

 Medications for asthma can be fast-acting and long-term.
 Anticholinergic medications salbutamol, epinephrine, and corticosteroids are given as fast-acting first-line treatments for asthma.
 Long-term medications available for asthma include bethlometazln, salmeterol, and Pharmacol in inhaled forms.
 Intravenous injections include aminophylline.
-For children, inhaled corticosteroids are given in combinations.
+For children, inhaled corticosteroids are given in combination.
 The adverse effects of treatments are thrush, cataracts, and slow growth.

 Rhinitis is inflammation in the mucous membrane of the nose.
-It may be caused by allergens such as pollen grains, dander, animal fur, mold.
-Symptoms are runny nose, sneezes, postnasal dripping, cough, stuffy nose, nasal itching, headache, fatigue, eyes turning red and itchy, puffiness can also be seen.
+It may be caused by allergens such as pollen grains, dander, animal fur, and mold.
+Symptoms are runny nose, sneezes, postnasal dripping, cough, stuffy nose, nasal itching, headache, fatigue, eyes turning red and itchy, and puffiness can also be seen.

 Non-allergic rhinitis also exists.
-Environmental factors of reactive nerve response, emotional factors, dietary factors, exercise, drinking alcohol information in the neurons, taking aspirin, and NSAIDs can worsen rhinitis.
+Environmental factors of reactive nerve response, emotional factors, dietary factors, exercise, drinking alcohol information in the neurons, and taking aspirin, and NSAIDs can worsen rhinitis.

 Symptoms and Signs of Allergic Rhinitis:

 Symptoms of allergic rhinitis can also be conjunctivitis, middle ear effusion, redness in the skin, and slow blood flow in the veins of the lower eyelid.
 Management of rhinitis depends upon the cause.
-By far intranasal corticosteroids are recommended for allergic rhinitis along with the combination of intranasal antihistamines.
+By far intranasal corticosteroids are recommended for allergic rhinitis along with a combination of intranasal antihistamines.